If you’re having children at your wedding but you’re not sure how much to entertain them, feed them, or generally do with them… you are not alone.

 THE INVITE

-So it’s more popular that children are not invited to weddings these days, so if you are inviting children, I’d say make sure it’s quite clear on the invite.
+Many weddings are now child-free.
+So if you are inviting children, make sure it’s clear on the invite.

 THE WEDDING PARTY AND CHILDREN